Magnetic reference field models

 In 1838 the German mathematician and magnetician Frederick Gauss developed a method of representing the magnetic field in terms of a converging series whose terms were functions of latitude, longitude and radial distance from the centre of the earth.
 In modern notation, the representation is:

-The P n m are called associated Legendre polynomials which look very much like distorted sine waves.
-The g n m and h n m are called Gauss coefficients which are determined through a least-squares analysis of a world-wide distribution of magnetic observations.
+The are called associated Legendre polynomials which look very much like distorted sine waves.
+The and are called Gauss coefficients which are determined through a least-squares analysis of a world-wide distribution of magnetic observations.

 In theory the series goes to infinity; in practice some maximum degree, Nmax is chosen so that the series is able to reproduce the observed field to the desired resolution and accuracy.
 For example, for the IGRF, Nmax = 13.
 To reproduce the field originating within the core of the Earth requires Nmax = 15.
 To reproduce crustal anomalies visible in magnetic data at satellite altitudes requires Nmax = 80.